 zero Gaussian curvature (in a nutshell, at every point passes at least

 one straight line wholly contained in the surface).
-Distortion always
+Therefore, although

-occurs when mapping a sphere onto a cone or cylinder, but their
+distortion always occurs when mapping a sphere onto a cone or cylinder,

-reprojection — unrolling — onto a plane incurs in no further errors.
+their reprojection ("unrolling") onto a plane incurs in no further errors.

 Another key feature of any map is the orientation, relative to